-In the greet functionality we've described so far, we only use cli_printMessage function in action specific function definitions in order to print messages, but more interesting things can be achieved inside action specific function definitions.
-For example, if you pass a directory path as argument, you could use it to retrive a list of files from therein and process them.
-If the list of files turns too long or you just want to control which files to process, so you could add another argument in the form '--filter='regex' and reduce the list of files to process using a regular expression pattern.
+In greet function example we've described so far, we only use cli\printMessage global function in action specific function definitions in order to print messages, but more interesting things can be achieved inside action specific function definitions.
+For example, if you pass a directory path as action value in second argument, you could retrive a list of files from therein, and process them.
+If the list of files turns too long or you just want to control which files to process, you could add the third argument in the form '--filter='regex' and reduce the amount of files to process using a regular expression pattern.